richmahn/en_tn/rom/13/intro.md

 #### Special concepts in this chapter ####

 ##### Ungodly rulers #####
 When Paul teaches about obeying rulers, some readers will find this difficult to understand, especially in places where rulers persecute the church.
-Christians must obey their rulers as well as obey God, unless the rulers do not allow Christans to do something God explicitly commands them to do.
+Christians must obey their rulers as well as obey God, unless the rulers do not allow Christians to do something God explicitly commands them to do.
 There are times when a believer must submit to these rulers and suffer at their hands.
 Christians understand that this world is temporary and they will ultimately be with God forever.
 (See: [[rc://en/tw/dict/bible/kt/eternity]])

 #### Other possible translation difficulties in this chapter ####